 Each student will receive advance notice of schedule for speaking assignments and will be graded individually, even when the overall assignment is a group project.
 Each student is required to present the instructor with an outline of his/her speech at the time of presentation.
-Students will be graded on each major speech on the day that it is delivered.
-Grades will be given based on quality of work, preparedness, classroom participation including speech delivery and audience feedback, and attendance.
+Students will be graded on each major speech on the day/while it is delivered.
+Grades will be given based on quality of work including preparedness, speech delivery, classroom participation including audience feedback, and attendance.
 Speech grades are cumulative.
-All written assignments/outlines must conform to Modern Language Association (MLA) style and be typed double-spaced in 12-point font with one-inch margins.
+All written assignments/outlines must conform to Modern Language Association (MLA) current style and be typed double-spaced in 12-point font with one-inch margins.
 They must also be proofread for grammar, spelling and organization.